 - Paint your existing light fixtures with a modern color and finish.
 (Ex.
 Go from dated brass to a sleek matte black or white.)

 - Add new lampshades with a modern shape and color.

 - Buy a conversion kit that makes it simple to go from recessed lighting to a hanging fixture.

+Build a Garden Bed: All of these summer home projects are not limited to the indoors.
 If you have the yard space (or even a small patio), it’s time to put in that garden you’ve always talked about!
-Once you measure out the area you have to work with, it’s easy to find a premade wooden frame to build your raised garden in.
+Once you measure out the area you have to work with, it’s easy to find a pre-made wooden frame to build your raised garden in.
 (They’re available and pre-treated at most home improvement stores.)
 Then a couple trips to the garden section for soil, seeds, and fertilizer and you’re well on your way to homegrown produce or beautiful flowers.